babel/website/docs/v8-migration-api.md

 ---
-title: "Upgrade to Babel 8 (Integration)"
+title: "Upgrade to Babel 8 (API)"
 id: v8-migration-api
 ---

-Refer plugin developers or integration users to this document when upgrading to Babel 8.
+This document lists the breaking changes introduced in Babel 8.0.0, and how to adapt your usage of Babel to them when upgrading from Babel 7.0.0.
+This document is intended for developers using Babel's API directly, such as Babel plugin authors, or authors of projects that use Babel as a library.

 <!--truncate-->

 :::info
-Check out the [v8-migration guide](v8-migration.md) for other user-level changes.
+Check out the [Babel 8 migration guide](v8-migration.md) first to learn about user-facing breaking changes.
 :::

 ## AST Changes